Gordon Bell (American football): New York Giants

 The 1976 Giants, who started 0–7 under Bill Arnsparger before going 3–4 under John McVay, had a diversified offense in which Bell was second on the team with 25 receptions for 198 yards.
 When Kotar was injured, Bell got his first start of the 1976 season on November 27, 1976.
 Bell rushed for two touchdowns in a 28-16 victory over the Seattle Seahawks.
 He posted the best day of his professional career, with touchdown runs of two and 21 yards, gaining 56 yards on the ground and 41 more on pass receptions.
 After the game, Bell said, "I needed a game like that."
 The backfield was led by Doug Kotar and Larry Csonka with Bell being the third leading rusher.

 Having seen little playing time as a rookie in 1976, Bell played even less in 1977, as the Giants worked Bob Hammond and Willie Spencer into the rushing rotation.
 Bell rushed for 63 yards in 16 carries for the entire 1977 season.
 His main contribution to the 1977 Giants was as a kickoff returner, as he returned 12 kickoffs for 235 yards, second best on the Giants after Hammond.

 St. Louis Cardinals

 During 1978, he was briefly on the Green Bay Packers roster during training camp, and he signed with the St. Louis Cardinals in November.
 In 1978, Bell had more kickoff returns (eight) than rushes (seven) with St. Louis.

-Later years
+Later life

 After retiring from football, Bell ran a barbecue restaurant in Dayton, Ohio.
 He later sold radio advertising in Detroit, Michigan and Chicago, Illinois.